etendosoftware/docs/docs/products/etendo-classic/user-guide/financial-management/receivables-and-payables/transactions.md

 ### Header

-The payment out window allows the user to make and manage supplier's payments done to settle different types of documents such as orders and invoices.
+The Payment Out window allows the user to make and manage supplier's payments done to settle different types of documents such as orders and invoices.
 This window also allows the user to manage the supplier's payments already made in the purchase invoice window, the same way as the G/L item payments made in a G/L Journal.

 ![](/docs/assets/drive/1Ie6b5QE33TRiAtdGr4PGVCtT5VvH0nD8.png)